 Cottage cheese comes with a date on its label.
 Usually, it’s a “best-by” or “sell-by” date, and it’s definitely not an expiration date.
 It informs you of how long, at the very least, the dairy product should retain freshness.

 That means it frequently keeps for longer.
-Even producers mention that their cottage cheese often stays good to eat after that date ([KSN]).
+Even producers mention that their cottage cheese often stays good to eat after that date.

-As usual, take the date on the label into account.
-If it’s three weeks in the future, the dairy product should last those full two weeks after being opened.
-But if it’s in three days, expecting it to last about a week is much more realistic.
+In other words, take the date on the label into account.
+If it’s three weeks in the future, your cottage cheese should last more than a week, maybe even those full two weeks after being opened.
+But if it’s in three days, expecting it to last about a week or so is much more realistic.

 Finish cottage cheese within two weeks of opening, even if its date is in the future.